cecula-vereafy/php-library/README.md

 ### How to Get API Key

 Your API Key is first generated when you register an app.
 To register an app, Login to the Developers Dashboard, Navigate to Apps > Add, Type the name of your app and click **Submit**.
 The app will be registered and a new API Key will be generated.
-Copy the API key into your project
+Copy the API key into your project.

 ### or

-Click [developer.cecula.com](https://developer.cecula.com/docs/introduction/generating-api-key) to get started
+Click [developer.cecula.com](https://developer.cecula.com/docs/introduction/generating-api-key) to get started.

 ## Initialization